The DREAM Student Advisory Board

-Kayla’s end goal is to become a disability rights lawyer.
-She has a passion for accessibility born through her personal experiences of being a congenital amputee and the experiences of people around her.
-One of her biggest passions is increasing the accessibility of emergency evacuations.
+After graduation, K plans to attend law school and become a disability rights lawyer.
+K has a passion for accessibility born through their personal experiences of being a congenital amputee and the experiences of people around them.
+One of their biggest passions is increasing the accessibility of emergency evacuations.

 Anthony Workman - The Ohio State University

 Anthony Workman is from a small town in Southern Ohio, Waverly to be exact.
 He is in his third year at The Ohio State University, majoring in Finance/ Pre-Law and minoring in Disability Studies.

 Anthony has worked as an intern for a law firm in his hometown during summers and winter breaks for the past 2 years.
 He hopes to enter law school after graduation with intentions to specialize in elder law and disability rights / advocacy.